-- Two issues of the Gestalt Journal of Australia and New Zealand per annum.
+- Access to the issues of the Gestalt Journal of Australia and New Zealand published each year.

-- Copies of “GANZConnect”, the GANZ Community E- Newsletter
+- Copies of the GANZ Community E- Newsletter

 - Discounts at GANZ events, including workshops, social events, and conferences

-- Recognised professional development activities by GANZ approved training providers
+- Subsidies for recognised professional development activities by GANZ approved training providers

 - Interaction with other members via the GANZ online forum